tumacell/ICT4HM103-3004/README.md

 **Digital Signature Trees**

-Basic idea is a digital signature scheme based on secret-key cryptography that will produce an infinite number of one-time signatures using tree structure.
+Basic idea is that a digital signature scheme is based on secret-key cryptography that will produce an infinite number of one-time signatures using tree structure.
 The root is based on sume public file and authenticating it.
 Root then signs one message and authenticates the sub-nodes in the tree.
 Then each of these nodes sign one message and authenticates its sub-nodes.

 **Signing Documents with Public-Key Cryptography**